HeleneDionPhenix/DNA_extraction_tests/code/README.md

 ### 0-metadata_formatting.R

 R formatting of *.csv* file.
-This code generate the *0-metadata.RData* file used in different subsequent scrits.
+This code generate the *0-metadata.RData* file used in different subsequent scripts.

 ### 1.1-phyloseq.R